Oglethorpe University: Athletics

-Oglethorpe University teams compete as a member of the Southern Athletic Association (SAA) at the NCAA Division III level.
+Oglethorpe University teams compete as a member of the Southern Athletic Association (SAA) at the NCAA Division III level and are known as the Stormy Petrels.
 The Stormy Petrels were a member of the Southern Collegiate Athletic Conference (SCAC) until 2012.
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, lacrosse, soccer, tennis, track & field, and volleyball.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; women's sports include basketball, cross country, golf, lacrosse, soccer, tennis, track & field, and volleyball.

-The most successful athletic program is its men's golf team.
-Oglethorpe won the NCAA Division III Men's Golf Championships in 2009 and again in 2012.
-They qualified for 18 straight NCAA tournaments from 2000-2017, and earned their 14th top 10 finish at the event in 2019.

-Former Major League Soccer player Jon Akin is the head men's soccer coach at Oglethorpe University.
-In 2014, men's assistant coach Ryan Roushandel signed with the Atlanta Silverbacks to play soccer professionally while maintaining his duties with the program at Oglethorpe.

 In 2011, the men's soccer program won its first conference championship in school history with a 1–0 victory over Centre College.
 This win sent them to the NCAA Division III Men's Soccer Championship, also a first in school history for the program.
 Later on in the spring of 2013, Mark Lavery, an alumnus and All-American member of the 2011 team signed with the Atlanta Silverbacks, a professional soccer team in the North American Soccer League (NASL).
 Lavery became the first Oglethorpe graduate to play soccer professionally.

 In the fall of 2013, the men's soccer team won its second conference championship in school history with a 3–1 victory over Millsaps College.
 They compiled an 11–3–3 record over the season.
 The team did not receive a bid into the NCAA national tournament because the Southern Athletic Association was in its second phase of a new-conference transition stage.The men's soccer team won the SAA championship for the second time in 2017 and advanced to the second round of the NCAA tournament, losing to host Washington and Lee University in a penalty shootout after beating North Carolina Wesleyan College in the first round.
 They finished first in SAA regular season play each season from 2015 to 2018.

-The women's basketball program earned four straight bids to the NCAA Division III Women's Basketball Championship from 2006-2009, culminating in trips to the national semifinals in 2008 and the round of 16 in 2009.
-They also won the program's only SCAC championship in 2009.

 More recently, the program saw a resurgence with back-to-back trips to the national tournament in 2018 and 2019, and an SAA championship in 2018.
 The team advanced to the second round of the NCAA tournament in 2019, beating The University of Chicago in the opening round before falling to host Transylvania University in the second round.